From Abstractions to Grounded Languages for Robust Coordination of Task

 It then converts the generated plan into an automaton-based representation, allowing formal verification of the automaton against the specifications.

-We introduce a new distributed multi-robot planner, S-ATLAS for Safe plAnning for Teams of Language-instructed AgentS, that is capable of achieving user-defined mission success rates.
+We introduce a new distributed multi-robot planner called S-ATLAS for Safe plAnning for Teams of Language-instructed AgentS.

-We show, both theoretically and empirically, that the proposed planner can achieve user-specified task success rates while minimizing the overall number of help requests.
+We show that the proposed planner can achieve user-specified task success rates, assuming successful plan execution.

 arXiv Detail & Related papers (2024-02-23T15:02:44Z) - Unified Task and Motion Planning using Object-centric Abstractions of